dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ```
 {: .Example}

 If you are developing or have developed a model that you expect to deploy in the future, you should save the model to MLflow.
-Assuming that you've previously created an instance of the MLManager named `manager` and have created a MLlib model named `model`, you can save the model to MLflow with this statement:
+Assuming that you've previously created an instance of `MLManager` named `manager` and have created a MLlib model named `model`, you can save the model to MLflow with this statement:
 {: .spaceAbove}

 ```